abaloga/cdl-predictor/README.md

 Predictive model that forecasts the outcome of a best-of-5 CDL match using user inputted maps and the standard best-of-5 gamemode order.
 Built in Python and trained on historical team specific map and mode data.

 ## How a CDL match works
 A typical CDL match consists of 5 maps: Hardpoint (HP), Search and Destroy (SND), Control (CTRL), HP, SND.
-The 2 teams facing off
+The 2 teams facing off go to through a pick and ban system where each team gets to ban and pick a map for each gamemode.
+> For HP: Team 1 bans Map A, Team 2 bans Map B, Team 1 picks Map 1, Team 2 picks Map 4.
+Same process for SND and CTRL.